Graham's legacy (1933 - 1975)

 After completing the newly added fells in good time, Alan ‘bonked’ on the road run from Braithwaite to Keswick – nearly collapsing from hunger.
 Despite this, he reached Keswick half an hour up on the schedule.

-By the time he was running along the Dodds, was 35 minutes down on schedule after a slow leg over the Skiddaw massif (he hurt an ankle on the decent of Hall’s Fell, Blencathra, which made for difficult descent), but he made the time back on the Helvellyn ridge.
+By the time he was running along the Dodds, he was 35 minutes down on schedule after a slow leg over the Skiddaw massif (he hurt an ankle on Hall’s Fell, which made for difficult descent), but he made the time back on the Helvellyn ridge.

-Heaton had intended to re-introduce Fairfield to the record, but he decided on Dollywaggon to exclude.
+Heaton had intended to re-introduce Fairfield to the record, but he decided on Dollywaggon Pike that it would be safer to exclude.
 This was surely the right call, as he only made it back to Langdale with 26 minutes to spare.

 Heaton stopped on a total of six occasions, totalling one hour and 40 minutes of resting time.
 He benefitted from 11 different pacers – luxurious for the time but a small team by today’s standards.